My Un-Resume: I Didn’t Make Him Better

 This question became a guiding principle for me.
 If I did nothing to make that person better, then why had I been there in the first place?

-As a leader, that is my job.
-A leader who does not make the people around them better is not an effective leader.
+As a leader, that is my Duty.
+A leader who does not make the people around them better is not doing his/her job.
 That is why my Unresume includes my coaching of Anthony.

 Are they better because I was here?